hryktrd/axs/README.md

 $axs RESTful_API_file
 ```
 ### RESTful_API_file
-The format of RESTFul_API_FILE is almost clear in HTTP request format.
+The format of RESTful_API_FILE is almost clear in HTTP request format.
 The only difference from normal is the description of the query, which is broken down into key value form.
 ```
 METHOD URI
 Key Value